elaewin/learning_journal/lj_code201_day11.md

 **Things to Remember:**

-* console.log *eveything*.
+* console.log *everything*.
 Then do it again.
 SERIOUSLY.
 * When I write pseudocode, make sure that it goes into its own commit, so that I can refer back to it when I get hopelessly lost on a bit of code or a function, and can start over again without having to try and remember where the hell I was going with it.